 Written by Ada’s Medical Knowledge Team

 Estradiol is one of the main hormones that regulate the female reproductive system.
-It promotes ovulation, and supports implantation if the egg (ovum) becomes fertilized.
-Aside from the reproductive system, estradiol also has effects in the heart, blood vessels, bone, and brain.
+It promotes ovulation and supports implantation if the egg (ovum) becomes fertilized.
+Aside from the reproductive system, estradiol also has effects on the heart, blood vessels, bones, and brain.
+1

 What is estradiol?